jabrena/typed-errors/README.md

 };
 ```

-But reviewing the implementation, `Optional` was not designed to model Errors, it was modelled to represent the presence or absence of a result.
+But reviewing the implementation, `Optional` was not designed to model Errors, it was modelled to describe the presence or absence of a result.

 ---

-Finally, you could consider to use other Wrapper Types to describe that your method could return a valid result or an error.
-This approach is very common in multiple modern programming languages like:
+Finally, you could consider to use other kind of `Wrapper Types` to describe that your method/function could return a valid result or an error.
-Haskell, Scala, Kotlin, TypeScript, Golang, Rust,
-Unison, Swift, Ocaml or F#.

-Using this idea in mind, you could use this library for:
+This approach is very common in plenty programming languages like: `Scala`, `Kotlin`, `TypeScript`, `Rust`, `Golang`, `Swift`, `Haskell`, `Unison`, `Ocaml` or `F#`.

+So, using the prevoius idea to model your method to return a value or an error, you could implement with **Either** in this way:

 ```java
 enum ConversionIssue {